* This page is for Consumers *

 Treatment aims to relieve symptoms.

-About 20% of men who become infected after puberty develop inflammation of one or both testes (orchitis).
-Inflammation of the testes causes severe pain.
+About 30% of men who become infected after puberty develop inflammation of one or both testes ( orchitis).
+Inflammation of the testes causes swelling and severe pain.
 Once healed, the affected testis may be smaller, but testosterone production and fertility are usually unaffected.
+In women, inflammation of the ovaries (oophoritis) is less commonly recognized, is less painful, and does not impair fertility.

-Mumps leads to inflammation of the layers of tissue covering the brain (meningitis) in 1 to 10% of people.
+Mumps leads to inflammation of the layers of tissue covering the brain ( meningitis) in 1 to 10% of people.
 Meningitis causes headache, vomiting, and a stiff neck.
-Mumps also causes inflammation of the brain (encephalitis) in 1 out of 1,000 to 5,000 people.
+Mumps also causes inflammation of the brain ( encephalitis) in 1 out of 1,000 to 5,000 people.
 Encephalitis causes drowsiness, coma, or seizures.
-Most people recover completely, but some have permanent nerve or brain damage, such as nerve deafness or paralysis of the facial muscles, usually affecting only one side of the body.
+Most people recover completely, but some have permanent nerve or brain damage, such as deafness or paralysis of the facial muscles, usually affecting only one side of the body.

-Inflammation of the pancreas (pancreatitis) may occur toward the end of the first week of infection.
-This disorder causes abdominal pain, nausea, and vomiting, which varies from mild to severe.
+Inflammation of the pancreas ( pancreatitis) may occur toward the end of the first week of infection.
+This disorder causes abdominal pain, severe nausea, and vomiting.
 These symptoms disappear in about a week, and the person recovers completely.

 Doctors diagnose mumps based on the typical symptoms, particularly when they occur during an outbreak of mumps.
-Laboratory tests can identify the mumps virus and its antibodies, but such tests are rarely needed to make the diagnosis.
+Laboratory tests can identify the mumps virus and its antibodies.
+Such tests can be used to confirm the diagnosis and are usually done to document outbreaks for public health purposes.
+A spinal tap is done for people who have signs of meningitis or encephalitis.

 Generic NameSelect Brand Names